diaa/apg-workshop/_entries/02-03 data-import-psql.md

 (4 rows)
 ```

-Display all relations with their size and description:
+Display all relations with their sizes and description:
 ```sh
 quiz=> \d+
                                  List of relations